The Horror of Philosophy - Eugene Thacker

 Tentacles Longer than Night – Horror of Philosophy Vol.3 by Eugene Thacker.

-I thought that this was the most enjoyable of the three books, but probably because it had moved more towards gothic fiction, whereas the earlier books were enshrined in the ideas of philosophy.
+I enjoyed this book the most, probably because it had moved into the realm of gothic fiction, not completley enshrined in the ideas of philosophy.
 Just like the other two books, this did require some effort on my part, and again Google and a dictionary were my best friends as I waded through the pages.
-Whilst that might sound like a chore, the reward for getting through the series was one of great satisfaction and encouraged me to look at some of the authors that Thacker discussed, and to finally dust off my copy of Necronomicon by H P Lovecraft which I had treated myself to on a visit to Bath to watch a play, While the Sun Shines by Terence Rattigan.
-(About as far removed from gothic horror as you can get!)
+Whilst that might sound like a chore, the reward for getting through the series was one of great satisfaction and encouraged me to look at some of the authors that Thacker discussed.

 As humans we demand meaning and that includes a meaning to existence.
 The opening paragraph of Edgar Allan Poe’s tale “The Black Cat” is unparalleled, because even before the story starts, Poe has prepared us to expect the unthinkable…the incredible.
 We don’t know what the narrator has experienced, but we do know that it defies all logic.
 The narrator even tries to offer an explanation, perhaps he is hallucinating, perhaps he has gone insane.
 Whilst we may scoff and say it is only a horror story, the biggest tale we tell ourselves that defies logic is the resurrection of Christ.
 Not only do we believe that a man rises from the dead, but we believe in holy relics, images on walls or cloths, bleeding hosts…so perhaps these tales of supernatural horror are modern versions of secular tales.
 The only difference is that to believe in supernatural horror, you need empirical proof to believe it.